davemo/blog.davemo.com/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

+---
+title: "What Polymer and Angular tell us about the future success of the Web Platform and JavaScript Frameworks"
+date: "2013-08-08"
+---

-Yehuda Katz recently gave a talk entitled ["The Future of the Client-Side Web"](https://www.youtube.com/watch?v=EcyxXPILO8E) in which he detailed the current challenges that web standards bodies face when trying to design APIs for web developers to use.
+> Yehuda Katz recently gave a talk entitled ["The Future of the Client-Side Web"](https://www.youtube.com/watch?v=EcyxXPILO8E) in which he detailed the current challenges that web standards bodies face when trying to design APIs for web developers to use.
 In this talk, Yehuda also highlighted Google's